How You Can Salvage Your Trip When Flight Delays and Cancellations Happen

 Be Flexible

 Remember that sometimes when things don't work out, they end up working out in other ways.
-We got a brand new wardrobe out of this fiasco (dang if I had known we'd get reimbursed I wouldn't have just bought discount merchandise!) and we got an extra four days tacked onto our trip.
+We got a brand new wardrobe out of the Canada day fiasco (dang if I had known we'd get reimbursed I wouldn't have just bought discount merchandise!) and we got an extra four days tacked onto our trip.